Mohammad Yamin: Involvement in drafting the constitution

 Yamin was a member of the Committee of Nine (Panintia Sembilan) tasked with beginning to draft a constitution.
 This committee produced the preamble, which incorporated the essence of Sukarno's 1 June speech.
 Yamin, who did much of the work in producing this draft, called it the Jakarta Charter.
-When the BPUPK met for its second session, from 10 July, a committee of 19 members, with Soepomo playing the major role, produced the draft constitution over three days.
-Yamin was disappointed at not being appointed to this committee, and refused to accept his appointment to a different committee that discussed financial matters.
+When the BPUPK met for its second session, on 10 July, a committee of 19 members, with Soepomo playing the major role, produced the draft constitution over three days.
+Yamin was disappointed at not being appointed to this committee and refused to accept his appointment to a different committee that discussed financial matters.
 When the draft constitution was put to a vote on 16 July, Yamin criticised it and was the only BPUPK member who did not immediately accept it.
 Yamin subsequently claimed that he had produced a draft constitution that was very similar to Soepomo's version, but there is no evidence for this, and Hatta specifically denied that Yamin had presented such a document to the BPUPK.

 On 17 August 1945, Sukarno proclaimed Indonesian independence and the next day, the Preparatory Committee for Indonesian Independence (PPKI) met and tasked a commission of seven: Sukarno, Mohammad Hatta, Soepomo, Subardjo, Otto Iskandardinata, Yamin and Wongsonegoro to produce a final version of the Constitution.

 Yamin served in the cabinet of successive, post-colonial administrations, notably as Minister of Education and Culture (1953–1955) in the First Ali Sastroamidjojo Cabinet, Minister without portfolio (1957–1959) in the Djuanda Cabinet, Minister for Social Affairs and Culture (1959–1960) in the First Working Cabinet, Minister and deputy director of the National Planning Board (BAPPENAS)(1960–1962) in the Second Working Cabinet and Deputy Prime Minister, Minister of Information and Director of BAPPENAS (1962 until his death) in the Third Working Cabinet.

 Personality

-Although Yamin was intelligent, he had a reputation for overstating his own accomplishments, and for being argumentative.
+Although Yamin was intelligent, he had a reputation for overstating his accomplishments, and for being argumentative.
 Thamrin referred to him as "the eternal splitter" because of his confrontational attitude in the Volksraad.
 As well as his false claim to have come up with the concept of Pancasila in a speech at the BPUPK on 29 May 1945, when he was minister of culture in the First Ali Sastroamidjojo Cabinet from 1953 to 1955, Yamin claimed to have led the restoration of the Borobudur temple.
 A plaque that he ordered installed on the temple claiming he played a key role was removed once Yamin was no longer culture minister.
 Indonesia's first vice-president, Mohammad Hatta called Yamin 'crafty' (licik).

-Death and Posthumous developments
+Death and legacy

 Yamin died in Jakarta on 17 October 1962.
 The originator of significant ideas, Yamin dominated modern Indonesian political and cultural history.
 His ideas contributed to the political awakening and the surge in national pride in Indonesia.
 In 1973, he was proclaimed a National Hero of Indonesia.
+In 2015, a species of fossil fish, Ombilinichthys yamini, was named after Yamin after being discovered in his hometown.